pedroesli/pedroesli.github.io/_posts/2023/2023-11-13-screen-time-api.md

 - Executes code on start and end of device activity schedules
 - Executes code on usage threshold
-- Custom usage reports using Swiftui
+- Custom usage reports using SwiftUI
 - New extension point allow you to choose what data to show

 # Prerequisites